everett-lee/Snacksack/README.md

 in many columns in the solution matrix for large values.
 A multithreaded approach to the problem is used in such cases.

-The menu data is fetched from the restaurant API.
+The menu data is fetched from the restaurant's API.
 This is converted into a normalised set of products as input to the solver.
-To avoid re-fetching data these, normalised products are stored in the Redis cache.
+To avoid re-fetching data, these normalised products are stored in the Redis cache.
 Answers for a given `restaurant_locationId_money` triplet are also stored in the cache.